Updated: Dec 16, 2022

 I found that the fear I had felt was unfounded.
 I suppose that somewhere along the way I have internalised a belief that in order to be a ‘good’ or likeable person, I have to give myself over to others.
 If I were to say no it might even mean that people would stop wanting to spend time with me.
 However, when I had to say no, I found that my loved ones understood it completely, and as it happens, they might even have liked me more for it.

-You see, when you are scared of telling people how you really feel and what you really want, you end up being a bit inauthentic.
-That’s not a particularly charming characteristic, right?
+You see, when you are fearful of telling people how you really feel and what you really want, you end up being a bit inauthentic.
 You might seem ‘polite’ and ‘lovely’ on the surface but the people who know you will sense you holding back.
 On top of that, when we are in a people pleasing place, we are only guessing at what others want from us, and we can easily get it wrong!
 I have tried to second-guess my friends wishes too many times, only to find out that from my place of anxiety, I had actually mis-read them.

 Living in incongruence between how we feel on the inside and what we portray on the outside puts the body into a state of stress.
 It does this because we are suppressing what we want and what we need to be happy.
 Over time, stress like this, in addition to the likely exhaustion faced by the average people pleaser, will take its toll.
 Eventually our body will force us to stop and then we won’t be able to show up for the people we care about at all.